qaseemme064/Final-Project/README.md

 Our Strategy:

-- Uses data from activity trackers (such as Fitbit or Garmin) to measure participants personal data such as: calore intake, heart rate, steps, sleep, and activity over a defined period.
+- Use data from activity trackers (such as Fitbit or Garmin) to measure participants personal data such as: calore intake, heart rate, steps, sleep, and activity over a defined period.
-- With this data, we would use machine learning to predict future values for these data streams for each participant.
+- With this data, we would use machine learning to predict future values for these data streams per participant.
-- Our model will allow the user to graph a particiapnt's individual data streams.
+- Our model will allow the user to graph a participant's data streams.
 - The user will be able to create filters that highlight individual participants.